GabrielBrotas/Learning-Journey/examples/argocd-kubevela/README.md

 ## GitOps with Developer-centric Experience

+### GitOps

-Ideally, developers want to focus on writing applications and pushing their code to git repos without worrying about CI/CD pipelines and other operational issues in configuring and running applications.
-A very popular pattern on Kubernetes is to automatically deploy applications from git to production.
-This is where Argo CD comes in.
-It continuously watches git repos for new commits, and automatically deploys them to production.
-Argo CD applies pre-defined Kubernetes deployment manifest files in the repo to provision or upgrade the application running on Kubernetes.
-This pattern, known as GitOps, is the key to enable continuous automatic app delivery in the modern cloud-native stack at Alibaba.
+Developers often want to focus on writing applications and pushing their code to Git repositories without being burdened by the complexities of configuring and running applications, especially in CI/CD pipelines.
+A popular approach on Kubernetes is to automatically deploy applications from Git to production, and this is where Argo CD comes into play.
+Argo CD continuously monitors Git repositories for new commits and automates the deployment process, applying pre-defined Kubernetes deployment manifest files to provision or upgrade applications running on Kubernetes.
+This practice, known as GitOps, is crucial for achieving continuous and automatic application delivery in the modern cloud-native stack, especially at Alibaba.

-While conceptually simple, there are several important issues that emerge when applying GitOps to broader end user scenarios.
-The first issue, is that a real-world production application is complex, and requires developers to understand how to configure many different types of Kubernetes resources.
-The second issue, which is related to the first, is that it becomes super challenging for each developer to learn how to properly configure and maintain all these objects while complying with organizational security, compliance and operational policies.
-Even a simple mis-configuration may lead to failed deployments or even service unavailablity.
-The third issue is when there is a change to Kubernetes specs or organizational policies, ALL application manifests must be updated to reflect these changes.
-This is a HUGE undertaking for an organization that may have thousands of applications and millions of lines of YAML for Kubernetes manifest files.
-These issues create a strong need for an application abstraction that isolates developers from platform and operational concerns that do not directly affect their application and provides an anchor to avoid configuration drift.
-The core Kubernetes abstraction, by intentional design, do not provide a standard mechanism to abstract applications.
+While GitOps is conceptually straightforward, there are key challenges when applying it to broader end-user scenarios.

+- Complexity of Real-world Applications:

+  - Production applications are complex, requiring developers to configure various types of Kubernetes resources.

+- Learning Curve and Maintenance:

+  - Developers face challenges in learning how to configure and maintain diverse objects, adhering to organizational security, compliance, and operational policies.
+  - Misconfigurations can lead to deployment failures or service unavailability.

+- Updates and Manifest Management:

+  - Changes to Kubernetes specs or organizational policies necessitate updating all application manifests, a monumental task for organizations with numerous applications and extensive YAML files.

+### KubeVela

-With this goal in mind, KubeVela is created and designed as a minimal, extensible application engine for platform builders to create “PaaS-like” experiences on Kubernetes.
-Specifically, KubeVela provides simple and effective abstraction that separates application configuration concerns from platform and operation concerns.
+Addressing these challenges, KubeVela is created as a minimal, extensible application engine designed to offer "PaaS-like" experiences on Kubernetes.
+KubeVela provides a simple and effective abstraction that separates application configuration concerns from platform and operational concerns.

 Here is an example of the artifact, which is named `first-vela-app`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1